signladmin/master/docs/intermediate-guide/pi-pool-tutorial/core-online.md

 export PATH="$PWD:$PATH"; . $HOME/.adaenv
 ```

 By now you should have chosen and synced your node on Testnet or Mainnet.
 There are two sets of scripts respectively.
 If you are on Testnet you can run a core with all the keys on it in Online mode.
 With Mainnet we set up an Online Core running a full node and an offline machine that runs the same version of cardano-cli as the online machine uses.
+The Cold machine does not run cardano-node.
+It is offline.

 This offline or cold machine protects the nodes cold keys and the owners pledge keys.
 A json file with built transactions are transfered to the cold machine for signing and then moved back to the core for submission.
 Preventing Node and Wallet keys from ever being on a machine connected to the internet.

-Transactions

 ```bash
 cd $HOME/stakepoolscripts
 git fetch origin && git reset --hard origin/master
 ```

-Confirm these scripts are in your PATH and optionally check the tegrity of the scripts with git.
+Confirm these scripts are in your PATH and optionally check the integrity of the scripts with git.

 Git has checksums baked right in.